Chan Royal Palace: History

-In 1362, King Maha Thammaracha I (Li Thai) of Sukhothai moved his capital to Phitsanulok, where he built the Chan Palace on a mound on the west side of the Nan River, which is presumed to have been the residence of the Thai monarch from the Sukhothai period to the Ayutthaya period.
+In 1362, King Maha Thammaracha I (Li Thai) of Sukhothai moved his capital to Phitsanulok, where he built the Chan Palace on a mound on the west side of the Nan River.
+This is presumed to have been the residence of the Thai monarch from the Sukhothai period to the Ayutthaya period.

 When King Borommatrailokanat of Ayutthaya moved the capital to Phitsanulok in 1463, his highness used the palace as a royal residence.
 It is believed that there were additional renovations made to the palace during his reign.
 From then on, the Chan Palace was frequently used as a residence of the Front Palace of Ayutthaya during this period, most notably becoming the residence of Naresuan when his father, King Maha Thammarcha of Ayutthaya, had given him the palace as a residence to the then-prince.
 After Naresuan's reign, the palace was abandoned as a royal residence.

 Discovery

-The palace was deserted and long forgotten until 1901, when Prince Narisara Nuwattiwong, while on a royal visit to Phitsanulok, wrote a letter to King Chulalongkorn, detailing about the rediscovery of the palace ruins and recommendeded the king to send an expedition to Phitsanulok to rediscover and map out the former palace grounds.
+The palace was deserted and long forgotten until 1901, when Prince Narisara Nuwattiwong, on a royal visit to Phitsanulok, wrote a letter to King Chulalongkorn.
+In the letter, he detailed the rediscovery of the palace ruins and recommended the king to send an expedition to Phitsanulok to rediscover and map out the former palace grounds.

-Later on, King Chulalongkorn received a letter from Prince Nuwattiwong on 17 October 1901 (2444 B.E.), which states:
+King Chulalongkorn received a letter from Prince Nuwattiwong on 17 October, 1901 (2444 B.E.).
+The letter states: